JeffM-Code/PortfolioWork/ML/GasTurbineConsumption/README.md

 <img src="reports/figures/regression.png" alt="regression" width="550"/><br><br>
 *Figure 4 - Illustration of linear regression.*<br><br>

 Linear regression implements a means to perform ordinary least squares regression.
-In Ordinary Least Squares Linear Regression, the goal is to find the line that will minimize the vertical offsets (lines between points and best fit curve),  define the best-fitting line as the line that minimizes the sum of squared errors or mean squared error between our target variable $y$ and our predicted output over all samples in our dataset of size $n$.<br><br>
+In Ordinary Least Squares Linear Regression, the goal is to find the line that will minimize the vertical offsets (lines between points and best fit curve),  define the best-fitting line as the line that minimizes the sum of squared errors or mean squared error between our target variable $y$ and our predicted output over all samples in our dataset of size $n$.<br>

 Sum of Squared Errors:<br>
 $$SSE = \sum_{i=1}^{n} (y_i - \hat{y_i})^2 = \sum_i (target^{(i)} - output^{(i)})^2$$